 where $R_0(z) \df R(t_0, z)$.
-We can now embed a surface of constant $p$ or a surface of constant $q$ in a 3-dimensional flat space by the same method that we used for (\ref{5.2}), only the equation of embedding will not be explicit, it will be
+We can now embed a surface of constant $p$ or a surface of constant $q$ in a 3-dimensional flat space by the same method that we used for (\ref{5.2}), only the equation of embedding will not be explicit:

 the upper sign being for embedding in the Euclidean space, the lower sign for the embedding in the pseudoeuclidean space.
 In each case the coordinates $p$ and $q$ turn out to be the azimuthal coordinates.
 As argued in Ref. \cite{HeKr2008}, if a nonsingular origin (where $R = E = 0$) is to exist, then it will be infinitely far from every point of the $t =$ const space.
 This implies the infinite funnel geometry of Fig. \ref{embed1}.
-A sketch of such a torus is shown in Fig. \ref{fulltorus}.
+A sketch of such a space is shown in Fig. \ref{fulltorus}.